FAQs about attending services in church

 I can’t walk to the altar very easily.
 Can I still receive Holy Communion?

 Yes.
-Let one of the Stewards know when they come to usher people up for Communion.
-Then, at the end, someone will come to you in your seat to give you bread and wine.
+Let one of the Stewards know when you arrive.
+Then, as we start the distribution, someone will come to you in your seat to give you bread and wine.

 Social Media: